 - assets and liabilities controlled by the Government and managed by agencies on behalf of the Government;

-- revenue collected by the CHA and regarded as Territory revenue.
-The main types being taxation, untied grants (GST revenue) and fines; and
+- revenue collected by CHA and regarded as Territory revenue.
+The main types are taxation, untied grants (GST revenue) and fines; and

 - expenses where the main expense is the payment of appropriation to agencies.
-Other significant expenses are interest on Territory borrowings, interest on cash balances of government business divisions and the government owned corporation, and the centrally managed employee costs of superannuation and long service leave.
+Other significant expenses are interest on Territory borrowings, interest on cash balances of government business divisions and government owned corporations, and the centrally managed employee costs of superannuation and long service leave.

-The Northern Territory Government's investment portfolio is formed by pooling the surplus cash balances of the Government's bank accounts and investing in a variety of secure short, medium and long term debt securities issued in the Australian financial markets.
+The Territory Government's investment portfolio is formed by pooling the surplus cash balances of the Government's bank accounts and investing in a variety of secure short, medium and long-term debt securities issued in the Australian financial markets.

-The broad objectives of the Corporation in managing the Northern Territory of Australia's investment portfolio are:
+The broad objectives of NTTC in managing the Territory's investment portfolio are:

 - To ensure sufficient liquidity is maintained in the Government's cash balances to meet all financial obligations as they fall due; and

-The investment portfolio is composed of a range of secure investments of which a significant proportion are in short term instruments including 11am cash, bank accepted bills, promissory notes and negotiable certificates of deposit.
+The investment portfolio is composed of a range of secure investments of which a significant proportion are in short-term instruments including term deposits, bank accepted bills, promissory notes and negotiable certificates of deposit.
 A core amount of the investment portfolio is available for investment in longer term instruments such as floating rate notes and fixed interest securities.

-The fund is a tailored solution provided by MLC Investment Limited and has a relatively conservative investment style with approximately 15% allocated to growth assets in order to achieve its stated objective of producing a superior return over the medium term of 2-3 years.
+The fund is a tailored solution provided by JANA Investment Advisors Pty Ltd and has a relatively conservative investment style with approximately 15% allocated to growth assets in order to achieve its stated objective of producing a superior return over the medium term of two to three years.

-The investment performance of the fund is benchmarked against the UBS Warburg Australian Bank Bill Index.
+The investment performance of the fund is benchmarked against the Bloomberg AusBond Bank Bill Index.

-The funds are held at the discretion of the Treasurer and are intended for purposes such as meeting the Northern Territory Government's unfunded superannuation liabilities.
-The funds are managed by three fund managers – AMP Capital Investors Limited, Colonial First State Investments Limited and MLC Implemented Consulting.
+The funds are held at the discretion of the Treasurer and are intended for purposes such as meeting the Territory Government's unfunded superannuation liabilities.
+The funds are managed by three fund managers – AMP Capital Investors, Colonial First State Global Asset Management and JANA Investment Advisors.

-The investment performance of the fund is benchmarked against performance results for the 'growth' product category as published in the monthly InTech Investor Choice Performance Survey.
+The investment performance of the fund is benchmarked against performance results for the 'growth' product category as published in the monthly Morningstar Australian Superannuation Survey.
 This is consistent with the asset allocation mix applied to COSR.